xFalls/Image-Manager/README.md

-# Image-Sorting-Software
+# Image-Sorting-Software (name subject to change)

+Work in progress - Bugs, unexpected behavior, or lost files may occur

-Drag a folder or image into the main window to load them.
-The software will automatically create a list of subfolders in its UI for sorting into.
+Drag a folder or image into the main window to load them into the main view.
+Works with video thumbnails and text files as well.
+The software will automatically create a list of subfolders in its UI for easy sorting to.

 # Controls